 A joint radio network for Kasungu and Lukusuzi national parks was completed in 2011 with funding from US Fish & Wildlife Service.
 Now, in partnership with IFAW, radio rooms are being built in both Kasungu and Lukusuzi National Parks.
 This forms part of an agreement between IFAW and the Department of National Parks and Wildlife in Malawi to improve antipoaching operations in Kasungu National Park.

-For a very long time all anti-poaching patrols and response were done on foot or using vehicles from the regional headquarters in Chipata, 140km away.
+For a very long time, all anti-poaching patrols and response were done on foot or using vehicles from the regional headquarters in Chipata, 140km away.
 A double cab Land Cruiser was procured by Peace Parks Foundation, with funding from GIZ, to serve as the new operational vehicle in Lukusuzi National Park.
 Instances of human-wildlife conflict, anti-poaching operations and various patrols can now be attended to much faster.
-IFAW is also rennovating the aircraft hangar in Kasungu.
+IFAW is also renovating the aircraft hangar in Kasungu.

 One of the key objectives of this TFCA is to reduce the pressure of unsustainable use on natural resources across the landscape.
 This is done through the promotion of measures that create alternative livelihood options for the local communities living in Kasungu-Lukusuzi.